VPFA Staff

 Vice Provost for Faculty Affairs

-As the Vice Provost of Faculty Affairs and Faculty Director of the OTL, Jenn Bellamny works to advance and support campus-wide and unit-based programs that amplify the educational mission of the University; initiate and sustain partnerships with academic units to foster engaged teaching and learning; use innovative strategies to deepen the pedagogical knowledge and teaching effectiveness of DU faculty; and create and facilitate a holistic faculty professional development plan.
+As the Vice Provost for Faculty Affairs and Faculty Director of the OTL, Jenn Bellamy works to advance and support campus-wide and unit-based programs that amplify the educational mission of the University; initiate and sustain partnerships with academic units to foster engaged teaching and learning; use innovative strategies to deepen the pedagogical knowledge and teaching effectiveness of DU faculty; and create and facilitate a holistic faculty professional development plan.

 Leslie Cramblet Alvarez

-Director of the Office of Teaching and Learning
+Assistant Vice Provost & Director of the Office of Teaching and Learning

 Teaching and Learning is the heart and soul of my work.
 As the director of the Office of Teaching and Learning (OTL), I strive to bring our office’s mission to life.
 We “foster innovation and strengthen practices in teaching, course design, and curriculum development to improve learning across the university.”
 After over a decade as a faculty member, I came to DU to engage in the work of faculty education full-time.
 The OTL serves as the central resource for faculty in reaching their teaching goals.
 We envision our work as that of curator, collaborator, incubator of ideas, and our office as a sanctuary for all who care deeply about teaching and learning.